lordvonko/discordbot/README.md

 ---

 ## 🌈 Why Musashi?
 Because Your Server Deserves the Best
 Tired of juggling multiple bots?
-Octave is your all-in-one jam: queue up tunes, kick out trolls, and sprinkle some fun – all in a sleek, easy-to-use package.
+Musashi is your all-in-one jam: queue up tunes, kick out trolls, and sprinkle some fun – all in a sleek, easy-to-use package.

 - **Music Magic**: Stream from YouTube or Spotify without breaking a sweat. 🎵
 - **Moderation Mastery**: Keep things civil with powerful tools. 🛡️